Yanks’ Cole loses perfect game night after Taillon’s bid

 Cole overpowered the hapless Tigers with a fastball up to 100 mph, dominating a team that entered Friday averaging 2.86 runs per game, worst in the majors since the 1968 White Sox.

+”He was in complete control of virtually every at-bat,” Detroit manager A.J.
+Hinch told reporters.

-Willi Castro began the game with a routine fly to right measured at 87.3 mph, and that remained the hardest-hit ball for Detroit until Harold Castro’s groundout in the seventh.
+Willi Castro began the game with a routine fly to right measured at 87.3 mph off the bat, and that remained the hardest-hit ball for Detroit until Harold Castro’s groundout in the seventh.

-In fact, the best contact early for the Tigers might’ve come when Jeimer Candelario bowled into Cole after a groundout to end the second inning.
-Cole covered the bag on Candelario’s roller to first, and Candelario clipped Cole’s right shoulder as he ran past.
-Cole’s hat was knocked off, and he appeared annoyed as he picked it up from the dirt.

-Manny Bañuelos relieved Cole for his first major league appearance since 2019 and closed out the three-hitter.
-Formerly a top Yankees prospect, Bañuelos joined leagues in Mexico and China on his road back to the big leagues.
+Banuelos relieved Cole for his first major league appearance since 2019 and closed out the three-hitter.
+Formerly a top Yankees prospect, Banuelos joined leagues in Mexico and Taiwan on his road back to the big leagues.

+”This is amazing,” Banuelos said. ”This is huge for me.
+I’ve been waiting for this a long time.”

 The Yankees exposed the Tigers’ defense during a three-run fourth, with Carpenter bunting against the shift and later scoring on Trevino’s drive to center, which was badly misplayed by Willi Castro.
 A natural shortstop, the 25-year-old Castro was playing his ninth pro game in center.